zuplo/docs/docs/articles/api-key-management.md

 An API Key Consumer is the identity that can invoke your API - typically people, customers, partners or services.
-A consumer can have multiple API Keys associated with it - but each key authorizes the same consumer (i.e. identity)
+A consumer can have multiple API Keys associated with it - but each key authorizes the same consumer (for example identity)

 ### Consumer Metadata